Mangesh-Khairnar/docs/docs/micros/getting_started.md

 You should see **Hello, World**

-If you're accessing the endpoint from not in a browser (like from curl) or if you have disabled cookies in your browser, the response will be:
+If you are not accessing the endpoint not from a browser (like with `curl`) or if you have disabled cookies in your browser, the response will be:
 ```json
 {
     "errors":["Unauthorized"]